 The Finance Committee shall be chaired by the Secretary-Treasurer.
-The members shall be the President and Immediate Past President.
+The members shall be the President-Elect,

+President and Immediate Past President.
 The Finance Committee shall have charge and oversight of the finances of the Association.
-Its responsibilities include developing the process for budgeting and the annual budget, reviewing
+Its responsibilities include developing the process for budgeting and the annual budget, reviewing financial statements prior to submitting them to the Board, working with the outside investment advisor in managing the Association's investments, and reviewing the Association's annual tax filings prior to their submission to the Board and ensuring that such filings and other corporate reports are made in a timely manner.

 The annual budget process includes preparation of a draft budget.
 This includes review of the previous fiscal year, and estimations of expected expenses.
-The draft budget shall be prepared by the following persons: (a) the Finance Committee, (b) the President-Elect, (c) the Executive Director, and (d) appropriate representatives of the Association Management Company.
+The draft budget shall be prepared by the following persons: (a) the Finance Committee, , (b) the Executive Director, and (c) appropriate representatives of the Association Management Company.
 These persons shall prepare the draft budget at an in-person budget preparation meeting held on an annual basis approximately two weeks prior to the Fall NARST Board Meeting.
 The draft budget will be presented at the annual Fall NARST Board Meeting for review, modifications, and approval by the NARST Board.
 Financial statements, investment portfolio, and tax returns will be shared by the Association staff with the Executive Director and the Finance Committee in a periodic manner no fewer than once each calendar quarter.

-The Finance Committee is responsible for developing the process to select the investment advisor periodically for approval by the Board.
+The Finance Committee is responsible for developing the process to select and/or review the investment advisor periodically for approval by the Board.
+The Investment Advisor review procedures can be found in the NARST Handbook.